Navn1998/Linode_objectstorage_watchfolder/README.md

 # Linode_objectstorage_watchfolder
-This will automate event triggers when new objects are added to the Linode object storage
+This is script functions as a watch folder for Linode object storage.
+USECASE: Typically when a new file or a folder is added to the object storage bucket and a corresponding event needs to be triggered access logs or event logs on the bucket is used to trigger these events.
+This script automates the process of triggering events when new objects are added to the storage.
+The script consists of a function that regularly scans the object storage and when a new object is added a message is displayed.
+Prerequisite: A nanode or any exisitng VM to host the script.
+The script will inturn read/list the object to check for new files.